TamimEhsan/Simple-Sandbox/README.md

 Using seccomp rules we initialize sandbox to block everything, then add rules to allow the bare minimum.
 ### 4. Get Resource Usage
 We will try to find the resource usage of the sandboxed process.
 We will also refactor the code to allow monitoring the child.
+### 5. Set Resource Usage
+In this part we will limit the resource usage of the sandboxed program to a certain upper bound.